About Still Water

 Members of the Still Water community come together to sit quietly in meditation, to learn mindfulness practices such as sitting meditation, walking meditation, and eating meditation, and to support one other in our lives’ journeys.
 A typical Sangha meeting lasts one to two hours and includes sitting meditation, walking meditation, and a Dharma sharing focused on mindfulness in everyday life.
 The larger groups offer an orientation to mindfulness and the Still Water community once each month.
 Newcomers and experienced practitioners are always welcome.

 Practice groups based on shared interests have also formed over time.
-At present, Still Water has a Mindful Families group, a Mindful Educators Community, a Prison Meditation group, and a group of volunteers that support Shepherd’s Table, a non-profit organization in Silver Spring that provides assistance to people who are homeless or in need.
+At present, Still Water has a Mindful Families group, and a group of volunteers that support Shepherd’s Table, a non-profit organization in Silver Spring that provides assistance to people who are homeless or in need.

 We regularly offer classes, workshops, days of practice, retreats, and other special events.
 The best way to stay informed about our activities is to subscribe to our email newsletter, which provides information about each Thursday’s program at Crossings in Silver Spring, as well as other events in our community and in the area.